Distribution of integers with digit restrictions via Markov chains: Introduction

 The study of arithmetic properties for sets with digit restrictions has been an active area in number theory and is not limited to the problems covered in this paper.
 Different directions that have been explored include, for instance, studies on the number of prime factors for elements of sets with digit restrictions \cite{ DM1, DM2,EMS2, KMS}, as well as properties of divisibility \cite{BWS, SC}.
 It is also worth mentioning the breakthrough work of Mauduit and Rivat \cite{MR} about the distribution of the function sum-of-digits for primes in residue classes and the works of Maynard \cite{MAY1, MAY2} about primes with missing digits, showing the existence of infinitely many primes with one missing digit.
 Additional references include \cite{AMM,BCS, DMS, Dartyge_Sarkozy, DMC,DMR,MS, CS,Thus, WW, Yu}.

-On the other hand, a famous conjecture in fractal geometry and dynamical systems was posed by Furstenberg in \cite{Furst}, which stated that $\times p \mod 1$ and $\times q\mod 1$ invariant sets of $[0,1]$ are transverse\footnote{For a given notion of dimension, $A,B\subseteq [0,1]$ are said to be transverse if $\dim(A\cap B)\leq \max\{0,\dim(A)+\dim(B)-1\}$.} when $\log(p)/\log(q)\notin \mathbb{Q}$.
+On the other hand, a famous conjecture in fractal geometry and dynamical systems was posed by Furstenberg in \cite{Furst}, which stated that $\times p \mod 1$ and $\times q\mod 1$ invariant sets of $[0,1]$ are transverse\footnote{For a given notion of dimension, the sets $A,B\subseteq [0,1]$ are said to be transverse if $\dim(A\cap B)\leq \max\{0,\dim(A)+\dim(B)-1\}$.} when $\log(p)/\log(q)\notin \mathbb{Q}$.
 This conjecture was independently proven by Shmerkin \cite{Shm} and Wu \cite{Wu} (see \cite{Austin} for an alternative proof).
 Motivated by an integer version of this conjecture, Glasscock, Moreira and Richter introduced multiplicatively invariant sets of integers (\cref{def:invariant_sets}), proving in \cite[Theorem B]{GMR} an analogous result to Furstenberg's conjecture in the setting of integer fractals.
 Seeking a better understanding of invariant sets and their interaction with other sets from a fractal point of view, they raised the following question \cite[Question 5.6]{GMR}: \begin{question} Let $A\subseteq \N_0$ be a multiplicatively invariant set and $P$ be an arithmetic progression.
 Is it true that $\dim(A\cap P)$ is either 0 or $\dim(A)$? \end{question}

-Particularly, they used the notion of mass dimension, denoted by $\dim_{\text{M}}$, which satisfies $N^{\dim_{\text{M}}(A)}\approx |A\cap [0,N)|$ (see \cref{Mass_dimension}).
-The answer to this question is only known for certain missing digits sets (those covered by previous uniform distribution results), but has not been explored in generality.
+Particularly, they used the notion of mass dimension (see \cref{Mass_dimension}).
+The answer to this question is only known for certain missing digits sets (those covered by previous results about uniform distribution), but has not been explored in generality.
 In this paper, we provide a negative answer to this question in the general case, and describe a class of sets where the answer is affirmative.
 Finally, we propose a conjecture identifying the precise class of multiplicatively invariant sets that satisfy this property.